motion/orbit/notes/next.md

 - want to have much better step by step plan, deliverables and review of progress
 - want to have high level goals for november, december, january
 - want to have detailed goals for november fully mapped out

-# sync with umed

-- go over what data needs to be synced and how
-- we need to work in a way that most unblocks each other

-i think this can look like this:

-week 1:

-- nate: interfaces for account, team, space
-- umed: account and team simplest possible backend we can plug into

-week 2:

-- nate: interfaces for improved search/directory and other apps
-- umed: link in account, team, space into UI, then move into app data

-week 3:

-- nate: performance, polish and bugfixing based on last week
-- umed: finishing any account/team, performance, etc

 # October